Cropped-Logo

 • Qualified customers

-• Increase in the number of closed sales
+• Increased number of closed sales

 • Better exploitation of customer interests